jeffjl74/ACT_Notes/README.md

 The receiver of the note needs to accept each section.
 A single macro can contain up to 16 sections.

-If lots of sections arrive faster than the receiver can click the ACT `Add Now` button for XML shares, they can still accept them on ACT's `Options` tab, `Configuration Import/Export` heading, `XML Share Snippets` section.
+If lots of sections arrive faster than the receiver can click the ACT `Add Now` button for XML shares, they can still be accepted on ACT's `Options` tab, `Configuration Import/Export` heading, `XML Share Snippets` section.
 Select each one listed in the yellow box and press the **[Import Above Data]** under the white box. **Note:** the `Add Now` button can be bypassed for trusted players by adding them to the `Automatically accept data from` in the green list.

-When using macros, all sections from each macro should be accepted before another macro is shared to avoid mixing sections between macros.
-For example, make sure all sections from `note-macro1.txt` have been accepted before sharing `note-macro2.txt`

 ### Previous Note Replacement
 If the receiving player does not have an existing note for the incoming zone or mob, the plugin creates the appropriate entities.

-The plugin provides several options for receiving shared notes when the receiving player already has a note for that zone or mob.
+The plugin provides several options at the bottom of the edit pane for receiving shared notes when the receiving player already has a note for that zone or mob.

 ![append](images/incoming.png)